How do I create restore point in Windows Server 2008 (R2)?

 -quiet parameter can undo the prompt before you start backup.
 That's to say, if you do not type-quiet parameter, you will receive a prompt “Do you want to start the backup operation?” and you need to type Y to ensure that you want to perform this operation.
 To avoid it, you should add –quiet parameter at the end of command.

-Method 2: Create system state backup via Windows Server Backup
+Method 2: Create restore point in Windows Server 2008 (R2) via Windows Server Backup

 Step 1.
-Click Start>Administrative Tools>Windows Server Backup subsequently, then enter the main page of it and select Backup Once Wizard.
-If you want to create system state backup regularly, you can choose Backup Schedule Wizard.
+Click Start >Administrative Tools >Windows Server Backup subsequently, then you will enter the main page of it.
+Click Backup Once... under the Actions tab.
+If you want to create system state backup regularly, you can choose Backup Schedule…option.

 Step 3.
-Choose Full server option in this window.
-It contains all your server data, applications, and system state.
-It can not only be regarded as a full backup but also system state backup.
-You can use it to do full system recovery together with system state recovery.
+Choose Full server option in this window and click Next.
+It contains all your server data, applications, and system state, so you can use it to do full system recovery together with system state recovery.

 Step 4.
 Specify your destination path to save your backup.
 You can choose any local drive recognized by your computer or save to network share.